kimikolim/react_native_suay/readme.md

 # SUAY &#x1F4D8;
 Ever bought something new and then it freaking breaks?!
 That's what we call "Sibei suay".
-SUAY is a serveless mobile warranty tracker application to keep records of newly purchased items validity of warranty.
+SUAY is a serveless mobile warranty tracker application to keep records of newly purchased items warranty validity.

 &nbsp;